 These results suggest that intensive high blood pressure control may significantly reduce the buildup of white matter lesions and the occurrence of MCI.
 The findings support a growing body of evidence on the link between high blood pressure and age-related cognitive loss that may help researchers better understand how to protect the brain throughout a person’s life.

 Daily low-dose aspirin found to have no effect on healthy lifespan in older people

-- The impact: In 2019, based in part by these findings, the American Heart Association and the American College of Cardiology changed their guidelines to recommended against the routine use of low-dose aspirin in older adults who do not have existing heart disease and haven't had a stroke.
+In 2019, based in part by these findings, the American Heart Association and the American College of Cardiology changed their guidelines to recommend against the routine use of low-dose aspirin in older adults who do not have existing heart disease and haven't had a stroke.